SIDDHANTJOHARI/SQL-SCRIPTING-TOOL/README.md

 Now you have to fill PortNumber, Server Name/IP , and Name of the database you want to create or thename of a existence database to which you want to connect then click on Create/Click Button.

-In my case I have a database named tmplacements and port Number 1527 and server Name :- localhost.
+In my case I have a database named tmplacements and port Number is 1527 and server Name is localhost.

 After Clicking on Connect You will see this window.